 A payment reserve of up to six months PITI is permitted when the borrower must vacate the property during renovation.
+For case numbers assigned on or after 11/4/2024, up to 12-months payment reserve is permitted.

-- The amount can be financed in the loan amount if the value will support such financing. - The reserve is allowed only for the period in which the property is uninhabitable due to the renovations. - Any remaining reserves will be used to pay down the principal balance on the loan. - · Not allowed for multi-unit properties. - Not allowed for Limited 203(k)
+- The amount can be financed in the loan amount if the value will support such financing. - The reserve is allowed only for the period in which the property is uninhabitable due to the renovations. - Any remaining reserves will be used to pay down the principal balance on the loan. - Not allowed for Limited 203(k). - For multi-unit properties, if one or more units are occupied, the mortgage payment reserve may only include the portion of the Mortgage Payment attributable to the units that cannot be occupied.